intenthq/blog/_posts/2015-06-23-wikidata-akka-streams.md

 Imagine now that besides logging every N items, we want another process to take each WikidataElement and tell us if the title (site link) is the same in all the specified languages.
 After that, we want to aggregate the results and output just the percentages.

-One easy way of doing this is to create a `Sink` that does the processing and feeds both this new sink and the previous one (logging) with the stream of wikidata elements.
+One easy way of doing this is to create a `Sink` that does the processing and feeds both this new sink and the previous one (logging) with the stream of Wikidata elements.
 Akka Streams provides us with some very handy DSL to do it.

     dump-file -> parse-json -> extract-site-links -> print-progress
                                                   -> check-same-titles -> count